APB I2C SLAVE

 Below is a brief description of the 3 sub-modules:

-This module instantiates two FIFOs:
+This module also instantiates two FIFOs:

 • FIFO_sync_256x8_i2c_to_apb: Transfers data from I2C to APB.